 Term life insurance is taken to protect your family against an unfortunate event.
 It essentially provides them with a financial safety net that holds them together in a time of crisis.
 But what if that safety net has holes that allow them to fall through?

 Getting your term insurance claim rejected is one of the most disturbing events.
 Financial stress is added to the already emotionally draining unfortunate event.
 The problems turn even more significant if the policyholder was the breadwinner of the family.

 There are cases where even after carefully selecting the policy and checking the claim settlement ratio of the insurer, a claim is rejected.
 Here are a few term insurance claim rejection reasons and ways to avoid them.

 An insurance policy is an agreement between the policyholder and the insurance company that is based upon mutual trust.
 While the policyholder trusts the insurance company to honour their claim in their time of need, the insurance company trusts that all the information submitted about the life insured is correct.
 Information provided by the insured is taken at face value.
 However, one might often be tempted to withhold some aspects of their personal information in an attempt to reduce their premium amount.

 A term insurance plan is provided based on your age, medical history, lifestyle habits, income and occupation.
-If any of the information is declared falsely, incomplete or undisclosed, the insurance company may reject the claim and suspend policy benefits.
+If any of the information is declared false, incomplete or undisclosed, the insurance company may reject the claim and suspend policy benefits.
 The best way to circumvent such a situation is to ensure all the data provided is true to the word.
-Any changes to the information given should also be communicated to the insurer in reasonable time.
+Any changes to the information given should also be communicated to the insurer in a reasonable time.

 Delay in Premium Payment